The North / South Divide - a report by Savills . . .

 The Government has shown growing support for the institutional build to rent sector (BTR).
 Purpose-built rental blocks aim to increase the supply of rented properties in areas of high demand.
 From Q1 2017 to Q2 2018, there were just under 10,000 BTR completions compared to 72,000 buy-to-let landlords.
 Until the supply of BTR properties increases dramatically, the country will remain reliant on cash investors to bring more stock into the rental market.
 As a result, we’re likely to see demand grow faster than supply over the next five years, driving rental value growth.

 With major improvements to infrastructure taking place all of the North of the country, this has encouraged large businesses and their workforce to relocate.
 This week Channel 4 announced it will be moving its national headquarters to Leeds.
 Whereas the likes of HSBC and Deutsche Bank have already successfully relocated to Birmingham.
 As this momentum continues to strengthen the economy in the north, this migration trend looks set to continue for the foreseeable future.

 There really is no better time than now to invest in the North of England.
-We have several opportunities to purchase both 'off plan' and 'build complete' property in some of the UK's top investment hotspots, including our latest opportunity in Kirkby, Liverpool.

 Request a Callback